 I could not fidget enough to relieve my discomfort during that conversation.
 So many things are true all at the same time.
 I understand Jay’s perspective well.
 Can agree with it.

 And there are healing stages that most any oppressed person must pass through in order to synthesize the experiences of their oppression.
 To have relationships with people in the oppressor group in which they get to bring their whole selves.

 There is some expectation that any targeted person will somehow be able to take in everything they experience, and miraculously be fine.
 That they should be able to endure any outrage, and still recognize the humanity of their oppressor.
 Achieving this, or the perception of it, theoretically elevates one to a saint-like status (some of the most amplified examples being mass perceptions of Dr. Martin Luther King Jr., Cesar Chavez, or Gandhi).
-And, on the flip side, one is judged harshly for daring to be visibly upset (or- more aptly- enraged) about their mistreatment and the mistreatment of their communities (some examples are Malcolm X and Lolita Lebrón).
+And, on the flip side, one is judged harshly for daring to be visibly upset (dare I say enraged?) about their mistreatment and the mistreatment of their communities.